cloudtoid/gateway-core/README.md

 ### Call-id header

 A unique call-id is generated and forwarded for every request received by GatewayCore.
 The header that is appended is `x-call-id` and can be removed from outbound upstream requests using `ignoreCallId`.
-It can also be included in responses sent to the client by enabling `includeCallId` as shown in the sample below:
+It can also be included in responses sent to the client by enabling `addCallId` as shown in the sample below:

 ```json
 {